wynwxst/index/README.md

-# [WIP] upm
+# [WIP] Index
+Upm has been renamed to Index, the one stop package manager.
 ### About
-Upm is a universal package manager based on repl.it's upm.
+Index is a universal package manager based on repl.it's upm.
-UPM is the Universal Package Manager.
+Index is the Universal Package Manager.
 It allows you to manage packages for any (supported) programming language through the same interface following the principle of least astonishment.  to provide deep package manager integration for many different programming languages using the same infrastructure.

-UPM does not implement package management itself.
+Index does not implement package management itself.
 Instead, it runs a package manager for you.
 The value added is:

 you don't have to figure out whether to use Pip or Pipenv or Poetry to manage your Python packages or wade into the Cabal-versus-Stack holy war in Haskell-land